marb2000/XamlIslands/README.md

 > Be careful where you execute this script given it deletes all the bin and obj folder of the directory and subdirectories.

+## Native C++/WinRT Samples
+In Microsoft argot, __Native applications__ reference to all these apps that after compilation generates binary code.
+On the other hand, Managed applications are these apps that after compilation generates an intermediary language that is interpreted (or even compiled into binary) at runtime.
+These __Managed applications__ require an additional framework that does this work on runtime, sort of a virtual machine.
+For simplicity's sake, in these docs and examples, we will call Native to the C++ apps and Managed to C# because the latter requires .NET.

+These samples use __C++/WinRT__ for Native applications.
+If you want to know more about C++/WinRT I recommend to see this short [video](https://www.youtube.com/watch?time_continue=8&v=TLSul1XxppA) and this [Microsoft Build session](https://mybuild.techcommunity.microsoft.com/sessions/77016?source=sessions#top-anchor).
+Also, visit the MSDN docs for [C++/WinRT](https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/).

+You don't need to install anything else to run the Native samples.
+C++/WinRT tools are deployed into your project via NuGet.
+However, if you want to author C++/WinRT apps, it is highly recommended to install the [Visual Studio project templates](https://marketplace.visualstudio.com/items?itemName=CppWinRTTeam.cppwinrt101804264).

 ## Feedback

 If you want to give us very early feedback, report a bug, tell us whether these samples are useful, etc.,  please, send an email to __xamlIslandsfeedback @ microsoft.com__, my engineering team will receive it.